 How to Switch Between American and British Spell Check in Word

 American English is so much different from British English.
 The spellings are strikingly different between the two.
 So as a writer who may be writing for American and British audience groups, it’s best to know which spelling to use.
-For example, in British English, behavior is spelled without a “u” while in American English, it is spelled as “behavior.”
+For example, in British English, behavior is spelled with a “u” while in American English, it is spelled as “behavior.”
 The same goes for “color” in American English, and “colour” in British English and many other words.
 Here is a quick tip on how to switch between American and British Spell-Check in Word.

 The problem when writing for both audiences, however, is that you have to adapt.
 This can be difficult if you’re writing in Microsoft Word because the application can’t distinguish between American English and British English, especially when the former is the default.